FreeRet: MLLMs as Training-Free Retrievers: Related Work

 \section{Related Work}

-\paragraph{Multimodal Large Language Models (MLLMs).} The evolution of MLLMs reflects a steady progression from alignment to generation.
+\paragraph{Multimodal Large Language Models.} The evolution of MLLMs reflects a steady progression from alignment to generation.
 CLIP~\citep{CLIP} demonstrated the power of contrastive pretraining on web-scale image–text pairs, yielding highly transferable embeddings.
 BLIP~\citep{BLIP} advanced this framework by unifying contrastive and generative objectives.
 Flamingo~\citep{Flamingo} introduced gated cross-attention for few-shot multimodal learning, while LLaVA~\citep{llava,llava-ov} pushed instruction tuning into visual dialogue to enhance interactive reasoning.
 More recent efforts, including GPT-4V~\citep{Gpt-4}, Qwen-VL~\citep{Qwen2-vl,Qwen2.5-VL}, and InternVL~\citep{InternVL2.5,Internvl3}, scale these ideas toward general-purpose multimodality, addressing tasks from grounded reasoning to document-level understanding.
+Beyond dialogue-centric settings, vision models have also been tailored to domain-specific perception, such as salient object detection in optical remote sensing~\citep{zeng2023adaptive,hu2025gait}.
 Collectively, these advances trace a trajectory from multimodal alignment to complex reasoning, establishing the backbones for multimodal retrieval.